 You take the risk of losing momentum

-While taking a gap year can be a refreshing break from non-stop studying, many students find it difficult to get back into schedule and regain their student momentum.
+Yes, taking a gap year can be a refreshing break from non-stop studying.
+However, many students find it difficult to get back into a schedule and regain their student momentum.

 Gap years can be costly